ejeiserloh/Keycloak-IAM-Home-Lab/README.md

 ## 🧬 LDAP Federation

-- OpenLDAP as identity source
+- LLDAP as identity source
 - Users synced into Keycloak

 ---